FlawlessPT/yellow-project/README.md

 ### Supabase security

-Security is very important and should ensure that no bad actor has access to our information in any way.
+Security is very important and we should make sure that no bad actor has access to our information in any way.

 We should never forget that protecting our systems on frontend is never enough. **It must always be protected on backend and database layers as well**.

 For that supabase and postgres offer **[Row lever security](https://supabase.com/docs/learn/auth-deep-dive/auth-row-level-security)** and **[Policies](https://supabase.com/docs/learn/auth-deep-dive/auth-policies)** features that allow us to configure who is able to access our data at database layer.

-Initial this project is configured to have a **roles** system.
+Initially this project is configured to have a **roles** system.
 At **supabase/migrations/20230918101007_add_profile_roles** you can find a migration that adds to **profiles** table a **roles** column, which is an array of strings.

 The current code assumes the existence of one role: **ADMIN**.
 This role is used for Back office users.
+If your project needs more roles you should update your `roles` list (`rolesOptions` variable) at `back office` project code (files `configs/configs.ts`).

 At **supabase/migrations/20230918103312_check_permissions_function** you will find the creation of a function called **check_user_permission** that could be used at policies to restrict database operations according to user roles.